Course Scheduling Information

 Students must have all "holds" removed prior to online registration.
-Hold information can be found through your EdNet account.
+Hold information may be found through your EdNet account.
 Select Student & Financial Aid; Student Records; View Holds.
 Please contact the office that placed the hold for information regarding removal.

-Eighteen (18) hours during the fall and spring semesters is considered a full load.
-Twelve (12) hours during the summer semester is considered a full load.
+Undergraduate Students - Eighteen (18) credit hours during the fall and spring semesters is considered a full load.
+Twelve (12) credit hours during the summer term is considered a full load.
+Graduate Students - Nine (9) credit hours during the fall and spring semesters is considered a full load.
+Six (6) credit hours during the summer term is considered a full load.
 Any student requesting more than the maximum hours must meet the criteria for an overload.
 The request must be approved by the academic advisor, department chairperson, and Provost prior to enrollment.

 A student must obtain the overload form from his/her advisor at the time they discuss the student’s schedule.
 Once the overload form is signed by the advisor and the department chairperson, the student should carry the overload request form to the Registrar’s Office.

 Students on Academic Probation

 A student placed on academic probation at the end of this semester and who has already registered for more than 15 hours for the upcoming semester, must drop back to a total of 15 hours or less.
 Failure to do so will result in adjustments to their class schedules by the Registrar’s Office.
-Further information regarding the Academic Probation and Suspension Policy can be found in the college catalog.
+Further information regarding the Academic Probation and Suspension Policy can be found in the university catalog.

 Tuition & Fees

-Students will be invoiced through their official Glenville State College e-mail account.
+Students will be invoiced through their official Glenville State University e-mail account.
 Tuition and Fees must be paid or payment arrangements made with the Business Office on or before the first day of classes.
 Failure to do so may result in the student being removed from classes.
-Students can access their account information and make credit card payments through their EdNet account.
+Students may access their account information and make credit card payments through their EdNet account.
 Select Student & Financial Aid; Student Records; Account Summary by Term; Select the appropriate term; scroll to the bottom and select Credit Card Payment.